Instrumentation Middleware: Usage & Extension Guide

 Event Bus Backends

 in-memory): Fast, simple, for local/dev use.
-Single process only. - Redis List (
+Single process only.
+No durability or delivery guarantees. - Custom: Implement the

 EventBusinterface for other backends (Kafka, HTTP, etc.).